Windblown Tumbleweed Burning

 What does this mean?

 This information is intended to clarify when and where windblown tumbleweed burning can or cannot be conducted.
-Windblown tumbleweed burning is exempt from burn permits during a burn day.
 Common sense safety rules do apply.
 Alternative means or managing tumbleweeds is encouraged.

-Land clearing and weed abatement burning will not be allowed within the City of Pasco without a special permit or where there are reasonable alternatives.
+Land clearing and weed abatement burning will not be allowed within the City of Pasco.
 Land clearing or weed abatement debris cannot be hauled from an area where burning is prohibited to an area where burning is allowed.

 GENERAL BURNING RULES FOR WINDBLOWN TUMBLEWEEDS